stoic-devv/cloud-simulator/doc/analysis.md

 ## Experiments and Observations

 We try out different scenarios to understand how the cost and performance varies by using different scheduling (cloudlets and VM) and VM allocation models.
+We also explore SaaS, PaaS and IaaS model of cloud computing and how datacenters perform and communicate in a network topology.

-### Scheduling with Cloudlet Utlization model
+### Analyzing cloudlet scheduling vs CPU usage

 We have taken the base simulation of a single Datacenter, 4 Hosts, 8 VMs and 15 cloudlets.
 We analyze the performance and costs of the simulation with varying utilization powers of the cloudlets.
+For brevity, we capture the results in a tabular form.

 #### Observations: Part I